DFE-Digital/dfe-analytics/docs/adr/0003-use-airbyte-for-database-replication.md

 - Parity with the current DfE Analytics solution is also an important factor
 - Costs of the product and ease of maintenance should also be important considerations

-The list of the option below summarises the most fundamental pros and cons , with details in the comparison table above.
+The list of the options below summarises the most fundamental pros and cons, with details in the comparison table above.
 ### 1. GCP Products

 #### [GCP BigQuery transfer service](https://cloud.google.com/bigquery/docs/dts-introduction)